leftstick/generator-electron-naive/README.md

 Run `npm run dev` to launch app in dev mode.

-And `livereload` is enabled by default, so you can easily view your updates as following:
+And `livereload` is enabled by default while you choose not starting from a `remote URL`, so you can easily view your updates as following:

 ![](./docs/img/electron.gif)